Champa–Đại Việt War (1471): Aftermath

-A massive wave of Cham emigration radiated across Southeast Asia.
+A massive wave of Cham emigration radiated out across Southeast Asia.
 In Cambodia, Cham refugees were welcomed, but the sources do not describe how they arrived in Cambodia and where they settled.
 In Thailand, there are records of Cham presence since the Ayudhaya period.
 In the Indonesian archipelago, the Sejarah Melayu (Malay Annals) relates that after the collapse of Vijaya in 1471, two Cham princes named Indera Berma Shah and Shah Palembang sought asylum in Melaka and Aceh.
 Shortly after his conversion to Islam, Indera Berma Shah was appointed minister at the court of Sultan Mansur Shah.
 The Sejarah Melayu also mentions Cham presence in Pahang and Kelantan, where the Kampung Laut Mosque is said to have been built by Champa sailors on their way to Java.

 The Ming Empire sent a censor, Ch'en Chun, to Champa in 1474 to install the Champa King, but his entry was blocked by Vietnamese soldiers who had taken over Champa.
 He proceeded to Malacca instead and its ruler sent back tribute to the Ming dynasty.
 Malacca sent envoys again in 1481 to inform the Ming that, while going back to Malacca in 1469 from a trip to China, the Vietnamese attacked them, castrating the young and enslaving them.
 The Malaccans reported that Đại Việt was in control of Champa and sought to conquer Malacca, but the Malaccans did not fight back, due to a lack of permission from the Ming to engage in war.
 The Ming Emperor scolded them, ordering the Malaccans to strike back with violent force if the Vietnamese attacked.

+However, as Đại Việt's power declined during the sixteenth century, the rise of the Burmese Empire under Tabinshweti and Bayinnaung to become the major force in mainland Southeast Asia had put an end to Vietnamese expansion.

 More ethnic Vietnamese had moved south and settled on conquered Cham lands.
 Only the small Cham kingdom of Panduranga remained in the south.

-However, as Đại Việt's power declined during the sixteenth century, the rise of the Burmese Empire under Tabinshweti and Bayinnaung to become the major force in mainland Southeast Asia had put an end to Vietnamese expansion.
+Having suffered a large number of population loss in a short period of time–though accurate figures are impossible to determine for lack of usable statistics–the Cham would never regain a significant power position until being fully annexed in the 19th century.
 Around 162,000 Cham remain in Vietnam today.

+Several historians believe the 1471 Vietnamese attack on Champa and extraordinary violence against Cham civilians satisfies the modern definition of genocide as the mass-killings were systemically delivered with the aim of destroying a particular nation or group; in this case, the Cham people, who experienced an "inexorable demographic decline" as the most notable consequence of the conquest.
+Not only that, the sudden Cham population collapse recorded in the occupied regions was hastened by state-organized movements of settlers moving into and permanently eliminating the existing Cham society and replacing it with the society of the Vietnamese colonizers.